 This is one of the rarest & most collectable of the famed WW II German “B-Uhrs”, the IWC version.
-The watch has just returned from Schaffhausen where it underwent a full service & was fitted with a brand new strap made by IWC in the original pattern.
+The watch has just returned from Schaffhausen where it underwent a full service & was fitted with a brand new strap made by IWC in the original pattern and it is accompanied by official IWC factory archive papers and invoices.

 These watches are commonly known as “B-Uhrs” short for “Beobachtungsuhr” or observer’s watch; however a more correct translation would be “Navigator’s watch” and were used by the navigator to perform navigational calculations.